ZenWave360/zenwave-playground/examples/modulith-klinical-tool-jpa/README.md

 # Clinical Tool - Modulith

+> Working in progress...
+> - Migrated to spring-boot 4.
+> - All code is ready and compiling.
+Some tests still failing.
+> - It refuses to respond when started.

 See https://www.zenwave360.io/docs/examples/ddd-examples/modulith-klinical-tool-jpa/ for detailed steps about how this Modular Monolith was designed and implemented.

 This is a modular monolith clinical management system built with Spring Boot and ZenWave SDK.
 The application demonstrates Domain-Driven Design principles with multiple bounded contexts organized as modules.